sadafwalliyani/sadafwalliyani/README.md

 📬 I'm all ears for stimulating discussions and prospects related to AI and beyond.
 Don't hesitate to reach out to me on LinkedIn at 👉 [LinkedIn](https://www.linkedin.com/in/sadaf-walliyani-09122b5a/) and on HuggingFace [HuggingFace](https://huggingface.co/spaces/sadafwalliyani/huggingface_spaces).
 Let's explore the world of possibilities together!

-👨‍💻 Currently, I'm focused on working with pre-trained Hugging Face models, including Fine-tuning, as well as exploring AI through self-study and online courses.
+👨‍💻 Currently, my focus involves hands-on experience with pre-trained Hugging Face models, including fine-tuning strategies.
+I am also dedicated to expanding my AI knowledge through self-study and comprehensive online courses.

+📚 I am actively learning the nuances of AI prompt engineering and the intricacies of #geniAPI integrations 😅, with a specific interest in mastering #astAPI for seamless application development.👨‍💻 Currently, my focus involves hands-on experience with pre-trained Hugging Face models, including fine-tuning strategies.
+I am also dedicated to expanding my AI knowledge through self-study and comprehensive online courses.

-📚 I’m currently learning everything about AI prompt engineering and API integrations 😅
+📚 I am actively learning the nuances of AI prompt engineering and the intricacies of #geniAPI integrations 😅, with a specific interest in mastering #astAPI for seamless application development.

-💪🏼 My future goal is to keep up with new technologies in both Machine learning and Deep learning, and never stop creating new and innovative ideas.
+💪🏼 My ongoing goal is to remain at the forefront of emerging technologies in both Machine Learning and Deep Learning, continuously fostering new and innovative ideas.

-👉 Here are some of the languages and tools I'm currently proficient in:
+👉 Here's a glimpse into my current proficiencies:

-✔️ Hugging Face
+✔️ Hugging Face Ecosystem
-✔️ Open AI APIs
+✔️ OpenAI APIs
 ✔️ Python
-✔️ LLMA
+✔️ LLM Family (including LLMA)
 ✔️ HTML
 ✔️ CSS
+✔️ Java
+✔️ FastAPI
-✔️ JAVA
+✔️ AIAgents Development

-🙏 Thank you for taking the time to read my profile!
+🙏 Thank you for taking the time to review my profile!

 🔥 Streak Stats